 Unlike descriptive statistics that primarily focuses on summarizing and presenting data, inference statistics enables you to experiment with hypotheses and draw concrete conclusions.
 In this approach, you will examine the complete dataset and apply the results to the group as a whole.

-It is exclusively designed to empower individuals who wish to enter the world of Data Science, either as a beginner or as a career move.
+Statistics for data science free courses are exclusively designed to empower individuals who wish to enter the world of Data Science, either as a beginner or as a career move.
 In this Statistics for Data Science free course, you will learn basic and advanced statistical concepts and use them to solve real-world challenges.

 upGrad’s Statistics for Data Science free course is a five-week program is divided into three parts: